Jeroen88/EasyOpenTherm/examples/README.md

 You could blow into the thermometer to force a temperature update from the thermometer, that should inmediately appear in the MQTT messages.

 ### Saving energy and money
 The intention of the thermostat is to save energy and to save money.
 I can not guarantee though that this will also be the case in your setup.
 The thermostat can be tweaked to serve your needs by setting the options, most of these ```#defines``` are found in the main program and in ThermoStateMachine.cpp.
-Wrting your own thermostat software from scratch is also an option ofcourse.\
+Wrting your own thermostat software from scratch is also an option ofcourse.

-Home Assistant can be used for geo fencing and smart schemes to switch the boiler on and off.
+Home Assistant can be used for geo fencing, smart schemes to switch the boiler on and off, or e.g. to control the temperature in each of your rooms individually!

 ### Using Advanced_Thermostat.ino in other MQTT enabled home automation systems
 The Advanced_Thermostat.ino can also be used in other MQTT enabled home automation systems.
 In this case the auto discovery of the Thermostat and the sensors will not work.
 But the thermostat can be controlled by publishing and subscribing to the right topics.
-In all below topics the hex number 22b5ea03f784 needs to be changed into the right number for your ESP32 (all small caps)
+In all below topics the hex number 22b5ea03f784 needs to be changed into the right number for your ESP32 or ESP8266 (all small caps)

 Topics to publish to:
 - Metriot/EasyOpenTherm/22b5ea03f784/climate/state: publish the room temperature in JSON format ```{"temperature": 19.8}```
-- Metriot/EasyOpenTherm/22b5ea03f784/mode/set: publish ```off``` to switch the thermostat off, ```heat``` to switch it on
+- Metriot/EasyOpenTherm/22b5ea03f784/mode/set: publish ```off``` to switch the thermostat off, ```heat``` to switch it on (on means: the thermostat is running and decides upon various parameters to switch your boiler on.
+It does not mean: start the boiler inmediately)
 - Metriot/EasyOpenTherm/22b5ea03f784/setpoint/set: publish the desired room temperature (room temperature setpoint) in plain text format, e.g. ```20.8```

 Topics to subscribe to:
 - Metriot/EasyOpenTherm/22b5ea03f784/flame/state: to receive 'flame' updates of the format ```{"flame":"OFF"}```
 - Metriot/EasyOpenTherm/22b5ea03f784/RSSI/state: to receive 'RSSI' updates of the format ```{"RSSI":-57}```
 - Metriot/EasyOpenTherm/22b5ea03f784/ch_setpoint/state: to receive 'central heating setpoint' updates of the format ```{"ch_setpoint":10.0}```
-- Metriot/EasyOpenTherm/22b5ea03f784/flow_temperature/state: to receive 'flow temperature' updates of the format ```{"flow_temperature":25.7}```
+- Metriot/EasyOpenTherm/22b5ea03f784/flow_temperature/state: to receive 'flow temperature' updates of the format ```{"flow_temperature":25.7}``` (if supported by your boiler)
-- Metriot/EasyOpenTherm/22b5ea03f784/return_temperature/state: to receive 'return temperature' updates of the format ```{"return_temperature":25.5}```
+- Metriot/EasyOpenTherm/22b5ea03f784/return_temperature/state: to receive 'return temperature' updates of the format ```{"return_temperature":25.5}``` (if supported by your boiler)
-- Metriot/EasyOpenTherm/22b5ea03f784/relative_modulation/state: to receive 'relative modulation' updates of the format  ```{"relative_modulation":0.0}```
+- Metriot/EasyOpenTherm/22b5ea03f784/relative_modulation/state: to receive 'relative modulation' updates of the format  ```{"relative_modulation":0.0}``` (if supported by your boiler)
-- Metriot/EasyOpenTherm/22b5ea03f784/water_pressure/state: to receive 'water pressure' updates of the format  ```{"water_pressure":2.2}```
+- Metriot/EasyOpenTherm/22b5ea03f784/water_pressure/state: to receive 'water pressure' updates of the format  ```{"water_pressure":2.2}``` (if supported by your boiler)

 ### Modifing Advanced_Thermostat.ino for HVACs
 It should be possible to modify the program to work with HVACs.
 It should be relatively straight forward (maybe a flag can_heat must be added, the right status should be used, the flags need adaptations and the DATA-IDs need to be changed, to name a few).
 I do not have a HVAC, but maybe I can help and publish a HVAC example too.